 The final rose I’m placing between and slightly lower than the other two roses.

-Trim off the end of the main stem and wrap it with tape to cover the whole stem.
+Trim off the main stem’s end and wrap it with tape to cover the whole stem.
 Placing the flowers and leaves as I want them, I now have my finished arrangement.